RubenPX/TauriNET/README.md

 You can replace frontend as you want

-To invoke NetHost code, you need install tauri API and run this code
+To invoke NetHost code, you need install [tauri API](https://www.npmjs.com/package/@tauri-apps/api) and run this code (It's an example)

 ```javascript
 import { invoke } from "@tauri-apps/api/tauri"